zzJZzz/create-everyday-dabe9/about.md

 subtitle: >-
   Create Everyday Framework:2 minute rule.
 If it takes less than 2 minutes.
 Do it now.10 minute rule.
 Do at least ten minutes of something.
-Make it the smallest part possible to build momentum.Don't break the chain.
+Make it the smallest part possible to build momentum.
+Don't break the chain.
 Do these everyday and get a streak going.
 image: images/about.jpg
 image_alt: A man taking a picture